Ronen-Sigan/E2E-Encryption-Demo/README.md

 This interactive demo simplifies end-to-end encryption for educational purposes, showing how two people can secretly agree on a shared key.
 For simplicity, random integers between 1 and 10 are used for these keys.
 This key is then used to scramble (encrypt) and unscramble (decrypt) private messages, ensuring only the intended recipient can read them.
 [Demo Link](https://ronen-sigan.github.io/E2E-Encryption-Demo/)

+WARNING: This is a simplified educational example and should NOT be used for real-world encryption.
+The cryptographic methods here are simple to demonstrate the principles, not to provide security.

 ## How the Encryption Works
 This demo uses two simple cryptographic concepts: